porcupine072/script-hosting-for-the-handy-devices/README.md

 # Script Hosting For The Handy Devices

-Disclaimer: **This is an independent, open-source project and is not affiliated with, endorsed by, or supported by Sweet Tech AS or The Handy.**
+Disclaimer: **This is an open-source project and is not affiliated with, endorsed by, or supported by Sweet Tech AS or The Handy.**

 This project exists for storing and serving scripts to The Handy devices.